johncronan/U430-instructions-OS-X/README.md

 	cd ..
 	```

-1. The targets will be placed inside each of these in the `build` directory.
-For `VoodooPS2Controller` you also need to install [the daemon] and copy the preference pane into `/System/Library/PreferencePanes`.
-And the procedure for the last, the AppleHDA patch, is different.
-Run it from your OS X on the laptop, and you will take the kext from the same directory after the command:
+1. The targets will be in a directory called `Release`, or placed inside each of the gits, in the `build` directory, if you built from source.
+For `VoodooPS2Controller` you also need to install [the daemon] and you may copy the preference pane into `/System/Library/PreferencePanes`.
+As for the AppleHDA patch, the procedure is a little different.
+Do the `git clone`, and on the U430 you will take the kext from the same directory after the command:

 	```
 	./patch_hda.sh